Li Tai: Exile and death

 Several days later, Li Tai was removed from his official posts and reduced in rank to Prince of Donglai.
 Emperor Taizong exiled his close associates and reduced Du Chuke to commoner rank.
 Two months later, Li Tai was created the Prince of Shunyang instead.
 In fall 643, Emperor Taizong exiled both Li Chengqian and Li Tai—in Li Tai's case, to Jun Prefecture (均州, roughly modern Shiyan, Hubei).
 Emperor Taizong was gut-wrenched about the decision, and he stated:

 The love between father and son is a natural one.
 It is difficult for me to separate from Li Tai, and I cannot bear this.
 However, I am the lord of all under heaven, and as long as the people can be safe, I can cut off my personal love.

 He also showed Li Tai's well-written submissions in the past to his close officials and stated:

 Li Tai is exceedingly talented.
 I miss him, and all of you know this.
 However, for the sake of the empire, I have to cut off my relationship with him with righteousness.
 I let him live far away to try to make everyone safe.

 In 647, Li Tai's title was upgraded to Prince of Pu.
 After Emperor Taizong died in 649, Li Zhi succeeded him as Emperor Gaozong.
 Emperor Gaozong permitted the princes from outlying prefectures to all come to Chang'an to attend Emperor Taizong's funeral, but Li Tai was not permitted to do so.
 Later that year, Emperor Gaozong did permit Li Tai to again retain a staff, and ordered that he be supplied with high quality supplies of wagons, food, and clothing.
-Li Tai died in 653.
-His son Li Xin (李欣) inherited his title.
+Li Tai died in January 653, and his son Li Xin (李欣) inherited his title.